The most ordinary formation of the most unusual double black hole merger: Conclusions

 It is in fact possible to form massive BHs in BH-BH mergers resembling GW190521 if C-burning reaction rate uncertainties that may limit the pair-instability associated mass loss are taken into account.
 Once such possibility is adopted, our standard binary evolution delivers merger rates of ``normal'' BHs (light BHs: $<50\msun$) and heavy BHs ($>50\msun$) that are consistent with LIGO/Virgo observations.

 The binary evolution leading to the formation of systems resembling GW190521 is relatively simple.
 It requires two very massive stars ($M_{\rm ZAMS}\sim 150-200\msun $) at low metallicity ($Z \sim 10^{-4}$) and it involves a stable RLOF and CE episode.
-Our standard assumptions on BH formation involves direct BH formation through standard core-collapse for both BHs with no associated pulsational supernova pair-instability mass loss and with no natal kicks.
+Our standard assumptions on BH formation involves direct BH formation through standard core-collapse for both BHs with no associated PPSN mass loss and with no natal kicks.

 The binary evolution leading to the formation of GW190521-like mergers may or may not involve tidal spin-up of WR stars that are the immediate progenitors of massive BHs.
 In both cases the low predicted effective spin parameter of our proposed BH-BH merger example ($\chi_{\rm eff}=[0.09:0.29]$) is consistent with LIGO/Virgo observations ($\chi_{\rm eff}=[-0.28:0.35]$).
 In either case, the measurement of GW190521 effective spin is consistent with efficient angular momentum transport in massive stars by a magnetic dynamo.